Building a platform

 for the future.

-- Create a modern responsive website to represent a massive company with 8 separate departments in numerous offices across the Southeast
+- Create a modern responsive website to represent a large and somewhat fragmented company with 8 separate divisions in numerous offices across the Southeast

 - Extensive collaboration with Bonitz’ team